Diamond, Pearl & Platinum, Referência Competitiva

 Tier 1

 6v6 Singles.
-Banlist included Garchomp (returned mid-cycle), Latias / Latios (pre-Soul-Dew nerf in some sub-cycles), and the Sinnoh box legendaries.
+Banlist included Garchomp (retornou mid-cycle), Latias / Latios (pre-Soul-Dew nerf in some sub-cycles), and the Sinnoh box legendaries.

 Restricted